0xsomnus/Solidity-DevSecOps-Standard/README.md

 - Educate developers on security best practices i.e [ConsenSys](https://consensys.github.io/smart-contract-best-practices/) and [Trail of Bits](https://github.com/crytic/building-secure-contracts)
 - Have atleast one security engineer monitoring and reviewing commits for security pitfalls and potential vulnerabilities whether internally or contracted.
 If you absolutely cannot afford one then atleast have a security oriented developer on the team reviewing git commits with the [Solcurity Standard](https://github.com/Rari-Capital/solcurity).
 - Code should be written according to the following principles and standards starting with [Saltzer and Shroeder's 10 secure design principles](https://github.com/morphean-sec/secure-smart-contract-design-principles) as applied to smart contracts.
+- Ensure that your security measures fit and augment users rather than being a hindrance to how they use your software.
+[This](https://www.coursera.org/learn/usable-security) is a good expansion on what I'm talking about.
+I'll be sure to write a guide on this as applied to DeFi some time in the future. :) Essentially, you should keep in mind HCI (Human Computer Interaction) as you design your software.

 ### Documentation and specification